Tenoke/Tenoke.github.io/_posts/2014-12-27-Dont-know-timmy.md

 ---
 layout: post
-title: I don't know Timmy, being rational is a big responsibility
+title: I don't know, Timmy, being rational is a big responsibility
 ---

 Last week, I had the displeasure to travel home by night bus.
 It was a standard London night bus, typically full with rowdy drunk people going home at 5 am after a heavy Friday.